lgatto/pRolocGUI/vignettes/md_vignette.md

 and allows for sorting and searching in the feature meta-data of the MSnSet selected.

-The sidebar conprises the *Search* widget and radio buttons to show all or only selected features (see 3. *Search* widget for further details).
+The sidebar conprises the *Display selection* widget and radio buttons to show all or only selected features (see 3. *Display selection* widget for further details).

 #### 2.6. sample meta-data